 - Live in Texas for at least 6 months.

 As long as any of you meets both of these requirements, you may divorce in Potter County.
 Otherwise, you will not be considered a resident, and the local court will not review your case.
 It would be necessary to either wait or get divorced in the county where you or your spouse live.

-How to File for Divorce in Potter County?
+Steps to File for Divorce in Potter County

-To file for uncontested divorce in Potter County, you may:
+To begin the process of filing for divorce in Potter County, you will need:

 - Find and fill out forms relevant to your case.